 Frequently asked questions

-You’re guaranteeing an income stream for the rest of your life or a fixed period of time.
-One should consider annuitization as adding an extra layer of retirement income complimenting Social Security Income.
+You guarantee an income stream for the rest of your life or a fixed period.
+Therefore, one should consider annuitization as adding an extra layer of retirement income complementing Social Security Income.

 If an annuitant dies before annuitization occurs, what will the beneficiary receive?

 Typically the annuity’s account value will be distributed to the designated beneficiary in a lump sum.
-However, with that said, a few annuity contracts will distribute the annuity’s value over a fixed period of time.
+However, with that said, a few annuity contracts will distribute the annuity’s value over a fixed period.